Cody Rhodes: The Brotherhood (2013–2014)

-In September 2013, Rhodes started a storyline with his brother against Triple H. After Rhodes was defeated by Orton, he was fired in storyline.
+In September, Rhodes started a storyline with his brother against Triple H. After Rhodes was defeated by Orton on the September 2 episode of Raw, he was fired in storyline.
 This was put in place to give Rhodes time off for his marriage and honeymoon to Brandi Reed.
-Over the next few weeks, Rhodes' brother Goldust also lost to Orton with Cody's reinstatement on the line, while his father Dusty Rhodes was knocked out by Big Show while pleading for his sons to get their jobs back.
+Over the next few weeks, Rhodes's brother Goldust also lost to Orton with Cody's reinstatement on the line, while his father Dusty Rhodes was knocked out by Big Show while pleading for his sons to get their jobs back.
 In return, the vengeful Rhodes brothers gatecrashed Raw by attacking The Shield.

-On October 6 at Battleground, Rhodes and Goldust defeated the WWE Tag Team Champions, Roman Reigns and Seth Rollins in a non-title match with the stipulation that they would be resigned again.
-The Rhodes brothers then retain the titles for month, including the former champions The Shield, until they lost them at the Royal Rumble to The New Age Outlaws.
+On October 6 at Battleground, Rhodes and Goldust defeated the WWE Tag Team Champions, Roman Reigns and Seth Rollins in a non-title match with the stipulation that they would be re-signed.
+On the October 14 episode of Raw, they defeated The Shield in a No Disqualification match to become Tag Team Champions.
+The Rhodes brothers then retain the titles for months, over opponents which included the former champions The Shield, until they lost them at the Royal Rumble on January 26, 2014, to The New Age Outlaws.

-Stardust, creative frustration and departure (2014–2016)
+Stardust, creative frustration, and departure (2014–2016)

 On the June 16 Raw, Rhodes debuted a new character called Stardust (a ring name also previously used by his father during his time in American Wrestling Association), with face paint, a bodysuit and mannerisms similar to those of Goldust.
 He teamed with his brother to defeat RybAxel that night and then at both Money in the Bank and on Raw.
 On the August 18 Raw, Stardust and Goldust defeated the WWE Tag Team Champions The Usos in a non-title match.
 This led to a rematch on the August 25 Raw, where Stardust and Goldust defeated The Usos via countout, but did not win the titles.
 After the match, both Stardust and Goldust attacked The Usos.
 At Night of Champions, Stardust and Goldust defeated the Usos to become WWE Tag Team Champions for their second reign as a team.
 At Hell in a Cell, they successfully retained against The Usos.
 They lost the title to Damien Mizdow and The Miz in a fatal four-way tag team match also involving The Usos and Los Matadores the next month at Survivor Series, while also losing a rematch the next night on Raw.
 At TLC they lost to the newly formed team The New Day.

 On February, the team disbanded after Cody executed Cross Rhodes on Goldust.
 This led to a match between Goldust and Stardust at Fastlane, which Goldust won.
-The brothers tried to have a match at WrestleMania, but the WWE Chairman Vince McMahon didn't book the match, since he felt the match wasn't good enough for WrestleMania.
+The brothers tried to have a match at WrestleMania, but the WWE Chairman Vince McMahon did not book the match, since he felt the match was not good enough for WrestleMania.